 Cons of Working in IT Consulting

-To be successful in IT consulting, Douglas points out that you have to be willing to work crazy hours.
+To be successful providing IT consulting services, Douglas points out that you have to be willing to work crazy hours.
 “Customers can’t afford to be offline during the day,” he says, which means you may do a fair amount of your work overnight.

-Another con of IT consulting is that as the consultant, you are sometimes the bearer of bad news.
+Another con of IT consulting is that sometimes you are the bearer of bad news.
 Even with excellent conflict resolution and interpersonal skills, telling the client their data is lost for good or their budget is impossible to meet can be stressful.